core-wg/senml-etch/draft-ietf-core-senml-etch.md

 and 5th Record of a Fetch or Patch Pack, a fragment identifier "rec=3,5" can be used in the URI of the Fetch or Patch Pack resource.

+# Extensibility

+The SenML mandatory to understand fields extensibility mechanism (see section 4.4 in {RFC8428}) does not apply to Patch Packs, i.e., unknown fields MUST NOT generate error but such fields are treated like any other field (e.g., added to Patch target records where applicable).

+This specification allows only a small subset of SenML fields in Fetch Records but future specifications may enable new fields for Fetch Records and possibly also new fields for selecting targets for Patch Records.

 # Security Considerations {#seccons}

 The security and privacy considerations of SenML apply also with the